domuharahap/workshop/lab1/README.md

 The demo application runs using Docker Compose.
 Docker Compose is a tool for defining and running multi-container Docker applications.
 With Compose, you use a YAML file to configure your application's services.
 See the [Application readme](../APPLICATION.md) for more details.

-1. Ensure you have the latest workshop scripts by doing a git pull
+1. Ensure you have the latest workshop scripts by doing a git clone/pull to update the latest code

     ```

-    cd ~/workshop
-    sudo git pull
+    sudo su

-    cd ~/scripts
+    cd /home

-    sudo git pull
+    git clone --branch uitm https://github.com/domuharahap/workshop.git

     ```

 1. Review the docker-compose.yaml file used for the demo application